xuewuzhijing2014/MiningTheSocialWeb2E/README.md

 MiningTheSocialWeb2E
 ====================

-This is the book written by Matthew Russell
+This is the book written by Matthew Russell.
+Source code from this book.